-WE ARE NOW SIGNING UP FOR 2017 CLASSES (May and September).
+WE ARE NOW SIGNING UP FOR THE JANUARY and MAY 2018 CLASSES.

 Since my last class, Contemporary Dark Fiction, has done so well, I thought I’d launch a second class, an Advanced Creative Writing Workshop.
 How is this class different?
 Well, there will be less focus on craft, and teaching you the basics, and more time spent reading and writing.
 It’s essentially what I did when I got my MFA back in 2012.